Emerson Logo

 1948 – 1973

 The large treble clef in the Emerson logo represents musicality and sound, something without which radio would not make sense.
 This is a simple and powerful symbol associated with the leader of the US radio market.
-The curl of the sign forms a circle in which a stylized player speaker is drawn.
+The curl of the sign forms a circle within which a stylized player-speaker is drawn.
 And at the bottom, “Emerson Radio and Television” is written in elegant cursive letters.
 Apparently, the emblem appeared during the period when the company began producing televisions and saw increased sales.
 The bright orange color complements the expressive font.

 1973 – 2004